Pioneer Place: Overview

-The center has 356154 ft2 of space and 66 stores.
-Pioneer Place I and II contain four levels, including a basement level.
+The center has 356154 ft2 of space and had 100 stores at its peak.
+Pioneer Place I and II contain five levels, one of which is a basement level.
 The top floor of Pioneer Place II houses a Regal Cinemas theater.

-Cascades, the food court, is located underground below Pioneer Tower/Zone C, which also connects to a parking garage.
+Cascades, the mall's second food court, is located underground below Pioneer Tower/Zone C, which also connects to a parking garage.
 That parking garage, located to the south, also contains retail space, home to Tiffany & Co.
 The northern lower above-ground levels of the block with Pioneer Tower housed Saks Fifth Avenue.

-The mall's food court, Roots Food District in 2025.
+Pioneer Tower

+888 SW 5th Avenue, also referred to as the Pioneer Tower or the Pioneer Place Office Building, is a 296000 sqft Class-A office tower adjacent to Pioneer Place Mall, directly across Pioneer Courthouse Square.
+It is the commercial component of the Pioneer Place development.
+The building is 95% leased to various professional service firms with an average occupancy tenure of over 14 years.

+It contains 17 floors, with 16 floors of premier office space.
+Its tenants include AECOM and multiple professional law firms.

+Unlike the Pioneer Place mall, the office tower is owned and managed by Jones Lang LaSalle (JLL), which acquired the tower in the summer of 2016 from General Growth Properties for $122 million.

 Public transit

 Pioneer Place I faces the Fifth Avenue section of the Portland Transit Mall, served by several TriMet bus routes and MAX Light Rail.
 It is served by all five lines of the MAX system, with its Fifth Avenue side being across the street from the Pioneer Place/5th Avenue station (southbound service), and with the Pioneer Courthouse/6th Avenue station (northbound service) and "Pioneer Square" stations (eastbound and westbound service) being only one block away.
 Pioneer Place II is similarly only one block away from the Third Avenue station.
 Since its opening in 1990, building I had been flanked by directly adjacent MAX stations on Morrison and Yamhill Streets.
 The two stations were closed in 2020 in order to reduce travel time for MAX riders through downtown and to the close proximity of other stations on the same MAX lines.